Current travel updates

 - Schedule your onward journey with enough connecting time: Your flight might be delayed or your baggage may take longer than usual to arrive at the baggage claim.
 Please spare enough time for your airport pick-up arrangements when booking your onward travel (e.g. train ticket)

-We hope that these hints help you have a better experience on the ground, just like your experience with us up in the skies!
+We hope that these hints help you have a pleasant experience on the ground, just like your experience with us up in the sky!

 Thank you for your collaboration and understanding.